henck/trizbort/README.md

 ## Public web application

 The public end-user implementation of Trizbort runs at [Trizbort.io](http://www.trizbort.io).
-It is updated to reflect updates when they are built into this repository.
+The implementation is updated regularly to reflect changes as these are built into this repository.